 Did this post inspire you to contribute to a Roth IRA?
 What do you think about the earned income debate for fellowships?

 Update 9/1/2014: This has proved to be the all-time most popular post on this blog!
 I’m impressed that graduate students are so interested in the proper way to save for retirement!
-One note to update it is that in 2013 and 2014, the under-50 IRA contribution limit was raised to $5,500.
+One note to update it is that in 2013, the under-50 IRA contribution limit was raised to $5,500.
 If you found this post helpful, I hope you will entertain helping the blog out in one or both of these ways:

 1) Please share this post on social media using the buttons below so more graduate students can see this vital information.
 Who knows, you may even spark an unexpected conversation among your friends!